jimmy-zhening-luo/scriptable/README.md

 4. I wanted to gate said build and deployment on `mocha` `chai` tests for my scripts using mocked `Scriptable` globals.
 5. I wanted to interact with my file system in a somewhat sane manner, which `Scriptable` does not provide.
 6. I wanted to import modules from real locations using `ESModule` syntax, instead of whatever bad path I give to Scriptable's weird `importModule` dynamic (cough MACRO) loader.
-7. I wanted my scripts to be load and run in fewer than 500 milliseconds (SERIOUSLY, how bad is that?
+7. I wanted my scripts to load and run in fewer than 500 milliseconds (SERIOUSLY, how bad is that?
 Fuck `Scriptable`, fuck all `Apple` developers, I think there's something about `Apple`'s general disrespect for and patronization of its users that persistently lowers the standards of both consumers and developers.
 Really, the Apple app ecosystem and Apple software itself is just absolutely, fucking, amateur hour.).

 #### Fully-contained library and build environment